workjs/workjs/modules/docserver/doc/map.md

 is prependet to all routes of the subsite MAP.
 The subsite module is "mounted" at the given urlpath.

-The "main" script of a module is run during module MAP parsing and is used for module initialisation.
+The "main" script of a module (as defined in package.json or the default index.js) is run during module MAP parsing and is used for module initialisation.

 Module flags specified for a subsite route are the defaults for all routes of the mounted subsite module.